 Our mission is to empower young people to affect change in their community through design.
-Using the city as the classroom, and connecting young people to real world architects and planners, we foster the next generation of design professionals, civic leaders, and changemakers.
+Using the city as the classroom and connecting young people to real-world architects and planners, we foster the next generation of design professionals, civic leaders, and changemakers.
 We advocate for increased inclusiveness, diversity, fellowship, equity, and excellence in design.

-How We Do It
+How We Do It / Our Impact

+We guide students through all stages of design using provoking and fun exercises.
+Students investigate through drawing and model building, analyze through diagramming and research, and engage through interviews and site visits.
+By the program’s conclusion, students present a fully realized project that addresses an issue in their city.
 Project Pipeline serves a diverse population of students, all of whom are underrepresented in the design field.
 Our program better prepares students for college and life beyond.
-Through project pipeline, young people grasp the significance of architecture in their daily lives, as well as the broader cultural, social, and historical implications.
+Through Project Pipeline, young people grasp the significance of architecture in their daily lives, as well as the broader cultural, social, and historical implications.
 They develop skills and tools to contribute to their community critically and constructively.
 Project Pipeline has served more than 10,000 students over the last decade.

 NOMA National Virtual Summer Camp dates for 2021 to be announced.